react-native-webview/react-native-webview/docs/Reference.md

 ### `allowsBackForwardNavigationGestures`[⬆](#props-index)

-If true, this will be able horizontal swipe gestures.
+If `true`, this will be able horizontal swipe gestures.
 The default value is `false`.

 | Type    | Required | Platform      |
 | ------- | -------- | ------------- |